Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Methodology

-The initial list of 692 papers was filtered based on the following list of keywords: ``\textit{LLM}'', ``\textit{language model}'', ``\textit{conversational AI}'', ``\textit{chatbot}'', ``\textit{genAI}'', ``\textit{generative}'', ``\textit{AI-assisted}'', ``\textit{foundation model}'', ``\textit{BERT}'', ``\textit{encoder}'', ``\textit{decoder}'', ``\textit{autoencoder}'', ``\textit{transformer}'', and ``\textit{agent}''.
-A title and abstract search using these terms returned 304 articles from the initial 692.
-Among these 304, we manually identified relevant publications matching the following inclusion criteria: \textit{articles that present an empirical experiment involving at least one LLM, either as the main approach or as a baseline}.
-For example, we exclude papers focusing solely on qualitative insights derived from LLM user studies.
-When referring to LLMs, we use the classification proposed by Fan et al.~\cite{fan-2023-survey}, namely encoder-only (e.g., BERT, DeBERTa, RoBERTa), encoder-decoder (e.g., T5, BART), and decoder-only (e.g., GPT, LLaMA, Claude).
-We followed a three-step process, widely adopted in previous surveys (e.g. ~\cite{martin2016survey,hort21tse,10.1145/3533767.3534405}): i) We first excluded all publications whose titles clearly did not meet our inclusion criteria; ii) next, we judged inclusion based on the abstract; iii) finally, we reviewed the content of all remaining articles from the previous two steps and excluded those that did not meet our inclusion criteria.
-This process resulted in a total of 174 articles meeting the inclusion criteria and thus selected for data extraction.
-To mitigate the risks of missing relevant articles, we (a) checked whether we missed any keywords in our search by computing word clouds from the abstracts of these 174 articles (see ~\cite{repo} for full results), finding no additional relevant keywords were missing; (b) randomly sampled 20\% of the 338 papers not selected by our keyword search for each year.
-This comprised a total of 80 papers (32 for 2023, 28 for 2024, and 20 for 2025), which we manually inspected using the process described above.
-We found that only three of these articles were false negatives and subsequently included them in the survey.
-The resulting number of relevant papers we analyse is thus 177.
-We provide the full list of papers in our online repository~\cite{repo}.
+First, we filtered the initial 692 papers based on the following keywords: ``\textit{LLM}'', ``\textit{language model}'', ``\textit{conversational AI}'', ``\textit{chatbot}'', ``\textit{genAI}'', ``\textit{generative}'', ``\textit{AI-assisted}'', ``\textit{foundation model}'', ``\textit{BERT}'', ``\textit{encoder}'', ``\textit{decoder}'', ``\textit{autoencoder}'', ``\textit{transformer}'', and ``\textit{agent}'', retrieving 304 candidates.
+Among these, we manually selected relevant papers matching the following inclusion criteria: \textit{articles that present an empirical experiment involving at least one LLM, either as the main approach or as a baseline}.
+For instance, we exclude papers that focus solely on qualitative insights from LLM user studies.
+When referring to LLMs, we use the definitions proposed by Fan et al.~\cite{fan-2023-survey}, namely encoder-only (e.g., BERT, DeBERTa, RoBERTa), encoder-decoder (e.g., T5, BART), and decoder-only (e.g., GPT, LLaMA, Claude).
+Our selection followed a three-step process widely adopted in previous surveys (e.g. ~\cite{martin2016survey,hort21tse,10.1145/3533767.3534405}): (i) We excluded all papers whose titles clearly did not meet our inclusion criteria; (ii) next, we checked abstracts; (iii) finally, we reviewed the full content of articles remaining from the previous two steps and excluded those that did not meet our inclusion criteria.
+This process resulted in 174 papers selected for data extraction.
+To mitigate the risks of missing relevant papers, we (i) checked whether we missed any keywords by computing word clouds from the abstracts of the 174 papers (see ~\cite{repo} for full results), finding no additional relevant keywords; (ii) randomly sampled 20\% of the 388 papers not selected by our keyword search for each year.
+This sample comprised 80 papers (32 for 2023, 28 for 2024, and 20 for 2025), which we manually inspected using the process above.
+We found only three false negatives and included them in the survey.
+Thus, we analyse 177 papers in total, with the complete list available in our online repository~\cite{repo}.